How to Define, Analyze, & Seize a Market Opportunity | How To

 How do you know if your business is really a great idea or a potential flop?
 How can you be sure that your next business decision will grow your business instead of merely exposing it to unnecessary risk?

-This is where market analysis comes in.
+This is where opportunity analysis comes in.
 By being systematic about how you find and seize market opportunities, you can secure the fate of your business and make more profitable decisions.

 market opportunity analysis